GuySaar8/home-assignment/src/README-app.md

 ### Step 2: Build and Run with Docker

 1. **Build the Docker Image**
-   In the project directory, run:
+   In the src directory, run:
    ```bash
    docker build -t flask-hello-world .
    ```